huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 3. Sign in with your HUNT Cloud lab username and lab password.
 This is the password that you made on your first login.

 4. With a little bit of luck you should now see your new Workbench.
-Click around and play in your new world.
+Click around and explore your new world.

 ![hunt-lab-workbench.png](./images/hunt-lab-workbench.png)